Click here to read the TIGTA brochure in Adobe Acrobat PDF format. INFORMATION ABOUT THE TREASURY INSPECTOR

 The Office of Chief Counsel provides legal guidance for the full range of TIGTA's activities.
 Legal guidance may involve the scope and exercise of TIGTA's authorities and responsibilities; audit and investigative techniques and procedures; the impact of proposed and existing legislation and regulations on IRS and TIGTA programs and operations; and, legal issues that arise in the conduct and resolution of audits and investigations.

 Chief Counsel also provides legal advice related to internal administration and operations and reviews subpoenas issued by TIGTA.
+MISSION SUPPORT

 This office supports TIGTA’s resource management needs, which includes: personnel and administrative support; budget formulation and execution; financial plan management; acquisitions and training; strategic planning; performance management as required by the Government Performance and Results Act; and Inspector General reporting requirements.

 Additionally, Mission Support also supports information technology products and services that facilitate the collection, management, analysis and dissemination of information.
 This office is also responsible for: maintaining internal management documents; inventories and information; and physical and personnel security.